 A perched Gray-cheeked Thrush with two slightly different versions of the "pee-uu" flight call.
 These may also represent alarm calls (breeding grounds, June, AK).

-Another example of a probable Bicknell's Thrush, based on shape and high point, although the end frequency is relatively low at 3.3khz.
-Bicknell's calls tend to sound purer-toned than Gray-cheeked (11.53pm, early October)
+Another example of a possible Bicknell's Thrush, based on shape and high point, although the end frequency is relatively low at 3.3khz.
+Bicknell's calls tend to sound purer-toned than Gray-cheeked per Evans and O'Brien (11.53pm, early October, PA)